Vatican prosecutor seeks trial of protester who scaled St. Peter's

 Marcello di Finizio has been held in the small Vatican jail since being arrested after spending the night of Dec.
 21 on a ledge of the church just above the central balcony where the pope addressed crowds on Christmas Day.

-It was the fifth time in recent years that he had climbed the basilica, holding banners that variously criticized politicians, Europe and "financial dictatorship", and calling on Pope Francis for help.
+It was the fifth time in recent years that he had climbed the basilica, holding banners that variously criticised politicians, Europe and "financial dictatorship", and calling on Pope Francis for help.

 The Vatican's chief prosecutor, Gian Piero Milano, whose official title is "promoter of justice", will request next week that Di Finizio stand trial, spokesman Ciro Benedettini said.
 A Vatican judge will then decide whether the prosecution should proceed.